 YES

 PCS Comments

-See section 4.4, EUSTS Securitisation (xiii) and 5.4 Hedging.
+See section 4.4, EU STS Securitisation (xiii) and 5.4 Hedging.
 See comments in criterion 34 above.

-Article 22 &7 - Transparency Article 21.2.
+Article 21.2.
 Except for the purpose of hedging currency risk or interest rate risk, the SSPE shall not enter into derivative contracts and shall ensure that the pool of underlying exposures does not include derivatives.
+Those derivatives shall be underwritten and documented according to common standards in international finance. ı 37 STS Criteria Verified? ı 37.
+Except for the purpose of hedging currency risk or interest rate risk, the SSPE shall not enter into derivative contracts and YFS PCS Comments See section 4.4, EU STS Securitisation (xiii), Also, 4.1 Terms and Conditions, limb (t) (Covenants of the Issuer) See section 5.4 Hedging, which states:

+"Other than the Swap Agreement to mitigate the interest rate risk, the Issuer shall not enter into any derivative contracts."
+38 STS Criteria 38. ...Shall ensure that the pool of underlying exposures does not include derivatives.
+YES PCS Comments See section 4.4, EU STS Securitisation (xiii).

+See section 7.3 Mortgage Loan Criteria footer (b) STS Criteria 39.
 Those derivatives shall be underwritten and documented according to common standards in international finance.
-STS Criteria Verified?
-37. Except for the purpose of hedging currency risk or interest rate risk, the SSPE shall not enter into derivative contracts and...
-YES PCS Comments See section 4.4, EU STS Securitisation (xiii), Also, 4.1 Terms and Conditions, limb (t) (Covenants of the Issuer) See section 5.4 Hedging, which states: "Other than the Swap Agreement to mitigate the interest rate risk, the Issuer shall not enter into any derivative contracts."
-38 Verified?
-STS Criteria 38. ...Shall ensure that the pool of underlying exposures does not include derivatives.
-YES PCS Comments See section 4.4, EU STS Securitisation (xiii).
-See section 7.3 Mortgage Loan Criteria footer (b) 39 STS Criteria Verified?
-39. Those derivatives shall be underwritten and documented according to common standards in international finance.
-YES Article 21.3.
-Any referenced interest payments under the securitisation assets and liabilities shall be based on generally used market interest rates, or generally used sectoral rates reflective of the cost of funds, and shall not reference complex formulae or derivatives The Issuer will mitigate the interest rate exposure on the Class A Notes by entering into the Swap Agreement with the Swap Counterparty on the Closing Date.
-The Swap Agreement 00 40 STS Criteria Verified?
-40. Any referenced interest payments under the securitisation assets and liabilities shall be based on generally used market interest rates, or generally used sectoral rates reflective of the cost of funds and shall not reference complex formulae or derivatives.
-YES
+YES PCS Comments 39 See section 5.4 Hedging The Issuer will mitigate the interest rate exposure on the Class A Notes by entering into the Swap Agreement with the Swap Counterparty on the Closing Date.
+The Swap Agreement will be documented under an ISDA 2002 Master Agreement.
+Article 21.3.
+Any referenced interest payments under the securitisation assets and liabilities shall be based on generally used market interest rates, or generally used sectoral rates reflective of the cost of funds, and shall not reference complex formulae or derivatives.
+5 le cost of funds, and shair not reference complex formulae of derivatives.
+STS Criteria 40.
+Any referenced interest payments under the securitisation assets and liabilities shall be based on generally used market interest rates, or generally used Verified?
+YES sectoral rates reflective of the cost of funds and shall not reference complex formulae or derivatives.